madmachineio/docs/docs/base/getting-started/step-by-step-guide.md

 ---
 id: step-by-step
 title: Blink your first LED
-description: Using the Swift Programming Language on microcontroller
+description: Use the Swift Programming Language to realize your first project.
 slug: /step-by-step
 ---